saasbook/AV102/week3/scrum.md

 No! it's like: "okay, yes, John and Bert you'll be talking after the meeting and you know take that off separately".
-So that's this - you know you want the high-level; you want to get into enough detail so people understand what each others blocks are but if it's going too far then that's the particular job of the Scrum Master to make it happen; say like "look alright yes that's fantastic we have connected you two.
+So that's this - you know you want the high-level; you want to get into enough detail so people understand what each others' blocks are but if it's going too far then that's the particular job of the Scrum Master to make it happen; say like "look alright yes that's fantastic we have connected you two.
 Lets take this offline and